sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 Think of Publisher and Subscriber as a reactive version of Iterable and Iterator.
 The main difference is that instead of requesting data from an Iterable thanks to its Iterator, we can subscribe to a Publisher thanks to a Subscriber to receive new data when it will be available.
 The Publisher can also send an error to its subscribers to terminate the sequence because an invalid situation has occurred.
-The publisher can also indicate that there won't be anymore data by indicating that the sequence is now terminated.
+The publisher can also indicate that there won't be any more data by indicating that the sequence is now terminated.
 It is thus quite easy for the subscriber to handle those situations.

 The Subscription allows the Subscriber and Publisher to setup some details related to their exchange.
 For example, a Subscriber can let a Publisher know that it is sending more data than what the Subscriber can currently process.
 The Publisher can then adapt the volume of data sent to match the capacity of the Subscriber.

-Finally a Processor acts as both a Publisher and a Subscriber in order to create advanced sequences for example.
+Finally, a Processor acts as both a Publisher and a Subscriber in order to create advanced sequences for example.
 This new API is a push-based API, as the consumer of the data, I only have to express what I will do with the data when it will be available.
 The publisher can freely determine when it will send data.